Humbhiashwani/https-github.com-ParsePlatform-AnyWall/README.md

 ### Xcode Project Setup

-1. Clone the repository and open the Xcode project at `Anywall.xcodeproj`.
+1. Clone the repository and open the `Anywall.xcodeproj` project found in the `AnyWall-iOS` folder.
 2. Add your Parse application id and client key in `PAWAppDelegate.m`

 ### Learn More